Christian Pulisic: 2021–2025: Nations League three-peat and World Cup debut

 On March 27, 2022, Pulisic scored his first international hat-trick for the U.S. men's national team during their win over Panama in the 2022 FIFA World Cup qualification.
-His first two goals from the hat trick came from penalty kicks.
+His first two goals from the hat trick came from penalty kicks, and the third a nutmeg dribble passing 3 Panamanian defenders.

-At the 2022 FIFA World Cup, Pulisic assisted Tim Weah for the team's opening group stage goal against Wales.
+At his 2022 FIFA World Cup debut, Pulisic assisted Tim Weah for the team's opening group stage goal against Wales.
 He received his first FIFA World Cup Man of the Match award for his offensive pressure during the 0–0 draw against England.
 In the following game Pulisic earned his second Man of the Match award after scoring the winner in the United States' 1–0 win over Iran in their last group stage game, sending his team to the knockouts.
 In the Round of 16, he assisted Haji Wright's goal against the Netherlands as the United States was defeated 3–1.
 Pulisic, along with three other players, received the third most Man of the Match awards in the tournament with two, after Kylian Mbappé's three and Lionel Messi's four.